mucrow/melty_sluicci/README.md

 Ask me to add you as a contributer to the repository and submit a PR!

-If you're not comfortable with Git, work in a separate scene and upload the scene to the Discord thread.
+If you're not comfortable with Git, work in a separate scene, then upload that scene and any associated resources in a ZIP archive to the Discord thread.
 A programmer will bring it into the project when they get around to it.

 ### Graphics